 Now it’s time to turn right to Paseo del Prado.
 Just keep going until you get to Atocha and wander into the Palm Gardens near the train station.
 Hopefully, it’s just in time for lunch.
 Rest a bit and get the lunch of your choice.

-After that if you’re still up for it you can choose to walk along Paseo del Prado again until you reach the Archeological Museum.
+After that if you’re still up for it you can choose to walk along Paseo del Prado again until you reach the Archaeological Museum.
 If it’s a Sunday, the Prado Museum is also free.
 You can make time to see the world-class European artwork there too.

 You could also take some time to stroll or relax at the Retiro Park.
 You would certainly love the gardens and the whole landscape of the park.
 The structures in the park are also something you would have to see.
 There’s also a book fair on Sundays.
 Free concerts are also held near the Calle de Alcala entrance of the park.